protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 In this section, we will be working on the UI for the pet store app in React.js.
 While you're expected to have some familiarity with the library, I will do my best to use common features instead of trotting into advanced ones.

-After we are done, we will end up with a simple marketplace app that users can mint and query their NFTs that is similar to this:
+After we are done, we will end up with a simple marketplace app that users can mint and query their NFTs.
+It will be similar to this:

 ![finished-marketplace](./images/flow-nft-marketplace/flow-nft-marketplace-finish.png)